henryjameslau/henryjameslau.github.io/_posts/2018-12-12-accessible-colour-palettes.md

 These work quite well with 6/10 smiley faces for normal vision and 2 of the colour blind modes.

-With I want hue, you can set colour and lock them so if you need to use a certain colour that is possible too, for example if you had to include a brand colour.
+With I want hue, you can set colours and lock them so if you need to use a certain colour that is possible too, for example if you had to include one brand colour and find 4 other colours there were equally distinct.

 ## Conclusion

-Now you've got your palette(s), why don't you [test it out in this tool](http://projects.susielu.com/viz-palette).
+Now you've got your palette(s), why don't you [test it out in Susie Lu's palette tool](http://projects.susielu.com/viz-palette).
 So we didn't quite come up with accessible colours but hopefully I've shown you what to think about to make the best colour palette possible to make it as accessible as possible.

 ### Tools to help you choose colours